 Global Music

-At Trinity, we offer a music ministry that is as diverse as our congregation and the city where we live.
-Christianity is a global faith, and our worship experience reflects that, featuring music that spans the continents as well as the centuries.
+Trinity offers a music ministry that is as diverse as our congregation and the city where we live.
+Christianity is a global faith, and our worship reflects that, featuring music that spans the continents as well as the centuries.
 Our music is participatory, as we sing, listen, play and pray together.
-If you like to sing or play an instrument, we invite you to participate!

 Creation Care

-Bread & Roses is the name of Trinity’s environmental and economic justice ministry.
+Bread & Roses is Trinity’s environmental and economic justice ministry.
 In our gardens, we grow fruits and vegetables to share with our neighbors.
 On our grounds, we cultivate native species to provide a habitat for butterflies, bees and birds.
-In our community kitchen, we incubate local businesses and promote food sustainability.
+In our community kitchen, we incubate local businesses.
 We invite you to dig into this meaningful work!